-The following examples illustrate how the hypothetical Interest Rate for an Interest Period is calculated if we choose to call the notes early or choose not to call the notes early on any Redemption Date in our sole discretion, assuming that, except as specified below, the Day Count Fraction for the applicable Interest Period is equal to 180 / 360.
+The following examples illustrate how the hypothetical Interest Rate for an Interest Period is calculated if we choose to call the notes early or choose not to call the notes early on any Redemption Date in our sole discretion, assuming that the Day Count Fraction for the applicable Interest Period is equal to 180 / 360.
 The actual Day Count Fraction for an Interest Period will be calculated in the manner set forth in the accompanying product supplement.
 The hypothetical Interest Rates in the following examples are for illustrative purposes only and may not correspond to the actual Interest Rates for any Interest Period applicable to a purchaser of the notes.
 The numbers appearing in the following examples have been rounded for ease of analysis.

-Example 1: If we choose to call the notes early on a Redemption Date and the Redemption Date is January 31, 2022, we will pay you \$1,000 for each \$1,000 principal amount note plus any accrued and unpaid interest at an Interest Rate equal to 2.25% per annum.
-Because the Redemption Date occurs prior to the end of the Interest Period, that Interest Period will now end on but excluding the Redemption Date.
-Therefore, assuming the Day Count Fraction for this shortened Interest Period is 90 / 360, the interest payment per \$1,000 principal amount note on the Redemption Date will be calculated as follows:
+Example 1: If we choose to call the notes early on a Redemption Date and the Redemption Date is February 28, 2022, we will pay you \$1,000 for each \$1,000 principal amount note plus any accrued and unpaid interest at an Interest Rate equal to 2.50% per annum.
+Therefore, the interest payment per \$1,000 principal amount note on the Redemption Date will be calculated as follows: